utazabanje/players/readme.md

-# About
+# players

-This is a sample project for managing basketball players.
+## About

-## Project Setup
+This is open source project to manage NBA players...

-Clone the repo and run `npm install`.
+## Project setup

-Then you need to run `node node_modules/serve/bin/serve.js`, but I suggest to install serve globaly.
+The usual: run `npm install` and then `npm install -g serve` and just run `serve` from project root!